 The area is generally drained by the existing public drainage system.
 The proposed design has provided for internal drains to collect the surface run-off and safely dispose to the existing drainage system.
-Some investment may be required to suitably drain the runoff which shall be significantly reduced by harvesting from roof catchment.

 Solid waste Management

 Wastes from the project will be many and especially during construction (clearing of the existing debris) and occupation phase.
 The area is within the jurisdiction of the County Government of Kiambu, which has the responsibility of disposal of waste.
 However, the proponent/contractor has an option of contracting a private garbage collecting company.
 The proposed project has included dustbin cubicles (protected from rain and animals) but this cannot handle construction solid waste - arising from the construction debris, vegetation materials to be cleared, and construction material wastes (wooden, glass, plastics, sanitary litter e.t.c.).
 This calls for sound waste management system especially during construction.
 All solid wastes should be dumped in approved dumpsites and in accordance with the regulations.